Skip to content

 Vettel moved over to the Toro Rosso team as he was contracted to the Red Bull organisation and finished fourth in the Chinese Grand Prix after starting 17th on the grid.

-He shot to the world's attention in 2008 when he again starred in wet conditions to win the Italian Grand Prix at Monza, setting a new record for the youngest F1 race winner aged 21.
+He shot to the world's attention in 2008 when he again starred in wet conditions to win the Italian Grand Prix at Monza, setting a new record at the time for the youngest F1 race winner aged 21.

 His performances earned him a move to the main Red Bull team and he finished second in the championship in his first season, winning four races.